-Major systematic uncertainties in optical clocks arise from the ac Stark shift.
-It is induced by the deformation of the electronic cloud around the nucleus in an atom due to an external electric field and can be reduced by suppressing the deformation by holding electrons more tightly in an atom.
-Such tight confinement of electrons can be achieved in a highly charged ion (HCI) \cite{RevModPhys.90.045005}; qualitatively, by removing the outer-shell electrons that are loosely bound, only those with strong binding remain.
-The optical clock using HCIs is proposed as a next-generation clock that can go beyond the limit of optical latice clocks and ion clocks.
+A major source of systematic uncertainty in optical atomic clocks arises from the ac Stark shift, which is caused by the deformation of the electronic cloud around the nucleus due to external electric fields.
+This effect can be mitigated by reducing the deformation, which can be achieved by holding electrons more tightly within the atom.
+Such strong confinement of electrons can be achieved in a highly charged ion (HCI) \cite{RevModPhys.90.045005}.
+Qualitatively, by stripping away loosely bound outer-shell electrons, only those with strong binding remain, leading to reduced susceptibility to external electric fields.
+Optical atomic clocks based on HCIs have been proposed as a next-generation clock capable of surpassing the accuracy limit of both optical lattice clocks and ion clocks \cite{PhysRevA.86.022517}.

-The qualitative behavior of the energy levels in HCIs can be understood through the $Z$ dependence of various energy scales, where $Z$ is the atomic number, as summarized in Table \ref{Zscaling}.
-For hydrogen-like ions, $Z$ scaling of physical quantities can be derived from the Schr\"odinger equation and other exact solutions.
-This shows that the energy difference for the $1S-2P$ transition increases proportional to $Z^2$, but the ac Stark shift reduces with $Z^{-4}$ scaling.
-For HCIs, the $Z$ dependence originates from three different charges, $Z$, $Z_a$, and $Z_{\rm ion}$, where $Z_a$ is the effective charge that keeps the energy level scaling of an external electron for the HCI at $\sim 1/n^2$ and $Z_{\rm ion}$ is the charge of the ion.
+The qualitative behavior of energy levels in HCIs can be understood through the $Z$ dependence of various energy scales, where $Z$ is the atomic number, as summarized in Table \ref{Zscaling}.
+For hydrogen-like ions, the $Z$ scaling of physical quantities can be derived from the Schr\"odinger equation and other exact solutions.
+This calculation shows that the energy difference for the $1S-2P$ transition increases proportional to $Z^2$, while the ac Stark shift decreases with $Z^{-4}$ scaling.
+In HCIs, the $Z$ dependence arises from three different charges, $Z$, $Z_a$, and $Z_{\rm ion}$, where $Z_a$ is the effective charge that maintains the energy level scaling of an external electron in the HCI at $\sim 1/n_p^2$ and $Z_{\rm ion}$ is the charge of the ion.
 The scaling summarized in Table \ref{Zscaling} is consistent with hydrogen-like ions when $ Z \sim Z_a \sim Z_{\rm ion}$.

-The tradeoff of HCI clocks compared to optical lattice clocks is the number of ions that can be interrogated at once.
-HCI clocks typically trap a single HCI, and thus the stability of the clock limited by the SQL is low.
-A HCI is more likely to be deionized by a collision with residual gas than a singly-charged ion, which potentially can limit the duration of long-term operation.
+A key trade-off of HCI clocks compared to optical lattice clocks is the number of ions that can be interrogated simultaneously.
+HCI clocks typically trap a single HCI, resulting in lower clock stability due to QPN.
+A HCI is more susceptible to deionization from collisions with residual gas than a singly charged ion, which potentially can limit the duration of long-term operation.